6 Powerful Books to Read by Mary Glickman

 Mary Glickman was born and raised on the south shore of Boston as the fourth of seven children in a traditional Catholic family.
 However, she eventually became more interested in the Old Testament and fully converted to Judaism.

 When Glickman and her husband moved to Charleston, South Carolina, her love for the language and culture of the South was born.
-Glickman is the author of five novels, in which you will see glimpses of the real-life things she holds dear.
+Glickman is the author of six novels, in which you will see glimpses of the real-life things she holds dear.
 Her books are interwoven with Southern and Jewish culture, and part of what makes Glickman's writing so captivating is the passion that bleeds through the pages.

 By the Rivers of Babylon